jimfhahn/ils-middleware/README.md

 The [pytest][PYTEST] framework is used to run the tests.
 Tests can be invoked manually by calling `poetry run pytest` (which will save an xml formatted [coverage report][PYTESTCOV], as well as printing the coverage report to the terminal).

+## Typechecking

+The [mypy][MYPY] static type checker is used to find type errors (parameter passing, assignment, return, etc of incompatible value types).
+CI runs `poetry run mypy --ignore-missing-imports .` (as not all imports have type info available).

 ## Linting

 The [flake8][FLK8] Python code linter can be manually run by invoking `poetry run flake8` from